Homemade Apple & Pumpkin Baby Food

 overhead view of Homemade Apple & Pumpkin Baby Food in a vitamix

-I recently purchased three of these silicone ice cube trays and LOVE them (pictured below).
+These silicone ice cube trays are my all-time favorites.
 Two specific features that are great about these are: 1) they have a hard outer rim which makes it easy to lift & move even when it’s full. and 2) they come with lids!
-Each well also has a larger capacity of 2 TBS, so they’re perfect once your baby develops a larger appetite!
+Each well also has a larger capacity of 2 Tablespoons, so they’re perfect once your baby develops a larger appetite.

 Overhead view of silicone trays filled with Homemade Apple & Pumpkin Baby Food puree